googleinterns/ml-model-characterization/README.md

 	- \-\-sub_category [sub_category] (optional) : Problem sub-category of the model, defaults to "None"
 	- \-\-is_saved_model [is_saved_model] (optional) : "True" to denote the .pb file is in SavedModel format and "False" for FrozenGraph format, defaults to "True".
 	- \-\-input_operation_names [input_operation_names] (optional) : Names of the input operations to the model graph, defaults to [].
-	- \-\-is_canonical [is_canonical] (optional) : "True" if the model is canonical i.e. the first of its architecture, else "False", defaults to "False".
+	- \-\-model_type [model_type] (optional) : String to denote type of model architecture, if a model is the first of its architecture, then value is set to "canonical", if it is a module then set to "module", else "additional".
+Defaults to "canonical".

 ## TFLite Models (.tflite files)